Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 # Configuration and execution

-*Time to complete: 15min; Level: Beginner*
+*Time to complete: 15 minutes; Level: Beginner*

 Before looking at some code examples, let’s define some basic terms Taipy Core uses.
 Taipy Core revolves around three major concepts.

 ## Three fundamental concepts in Taipy Core:
-- [**Data Nodes**](https://docs.taipy.io/en/latest/manuals/core/concepts/data-node/): are the translation of _variables_ in Taipy.
+- [**Data Node**](https://docs.taipy.io/en/latest/manuals/core/concepts/data-node/): is the translation of a _variable_ in Taipy.
 Data Nodes know how to retrieve any type of data.
 They can refer to: any Python object (string, int, list, dict, model, data frame, etc.), a Pickle file, a CSV file, a SQL database, etc.

-- [**Tasks**](https://docs.taipy.io/en/latest/manuals/core/concepts/task/): are the expression of _functions_ in Taipy.
+- [**Task**](https://docs.taipy.io/en/latest/manuals/core/concepts/task/): is the expression of a _function_ in Taipy.

-- [**Scenarios**](https://docs.taipy.io/en/latest/manuals/core/concepts/scenario/): are an instance of your pipelines.
-End-Users often require modifying various parameters to reflect different business situations.
-Taipy Scenarios provide the framework to "run"/"execute" pipelines under different conditions/variations (i.e., data/parameters modified by the end-user)
+- [**Scenarios**](https://docs.taipy.io/en/latest/manuals/core/concepts/scenario/): is an instance of your pipelines.
+End-users often require modifying various parameters to reflect different business situations.
+Taipy Scenarios provide the framework to "run"/"execute" pipelines under different conditions/variations (i.e., data/parameters modified by the end-user).

 ## What is a configuration?